nimirz/FilmAnts/README.md

 Open a terminal and run the following commands:\
 a.
 Create the environment: `conda create --name FilmAnts` \
 b.
 Activate the environment `conda activate FilmAnts` \
 c.
-Install required packages: `pip install -r requirments.txt`
+Install required packages: `pip install -r requirements.txt`

 ## Recording:
 There are two scripts for recording.
 The `encode.py` saves both h265/h264 videos and mp4 videos and allows manipulation of camera settings, while `record.py` only saves mp4 videos.
 Use `record.py` when generating training data, as it allows clicking on the preview screen to record timepoints.